Where is Stonehenge?

 How old is Stonehenge?

-As a site, Stonehenge as a whole is more than 5,000 years old.
-However, In order to gauge how old Stonehenge is, it is first important to understand that construction spanned thousands of years.
 As a result, some parts of the famous Neolithic site are older than the rest.
-For example, the circular earth bank and ditch (or ‘henge’) that surrounds the stones was constructed ~3,100 BC.
-In contrast, the first stones were raised several hundred years later between 2,400 and 2,200 BC.
+For example, the circular earth bank and ditch (or ‘henge’) surrounding the stones were constructed ~3,100 BC.
+In contrast, the first stones were raised several hundred years later, between 2,400 and 2,200 BC.

 What is a ‘henge’?

 A henge is the term given to prehistoric earthwork monuments.
-Typically based on a circular ‘bank and ditch’ , usually with the bank on the outside, a henge usually has one entrance, although there are some examples with two or three entrances.
+Typically based on a circular ‘bank and ditch’, usually with the bank on the outside, a henge usually has one entrance, although there are some examples with two or three entrances.

 How was Stonehenge built?